Paperback-iOS/website/src/help/faq/README.md

 ---

 # Frequently Asked Questions
-If you have questions about the app and our plans or need help with installing the app, try checking our guides and faq entries.
-If you haven't found what you needed, feel free to join the Discord and ask.
+If you have questions about the app and our plans or need help with installing the app, try checking our guides and DAQ entries.
+If you haven't found what you needed, feel free to join the [Discord](https://discord.gg/Ny83JV3) and ask using our thread system.

 # General Information